Travel: Islington, Hackney, Tower Hamlets, Newham

 Tower Hamlets

-Traffic control measures will be in place in Commercial Road until Friday (April 29).
+Aberavon Road will be closed from Wednesday - May 4 - until May 10 for major scheme works to be carried out in Mile End Road.

-Elsewhere, the Rotherhithe Tunnel is closed in both directions between 10pm on Monday night until 5am Tuesday morning for overnight maintenance.
+The Rotherhithe Tunnel is closed in both directions between 10pm on Monday night - May 2 - until 5am Tuesday morning (May 3).

-There will be various restrictions, including lane closures, footway closures and temporary traffic signals in Mansell Street until Wednesday (April 27).

-The road is reduced to one lane from the junction of Little Somerset Street, and St Bodolph Street is also reduced to one lane southbound.

 Newham

+Stratford High Street will be closed in both directions for utility works - between Bow Roundabout and Great Eastern Road - until Sunday (May 1).

-A lane closure on High Street in Stratford will continue to cause delays until June 30.
+A lane closure on High Street will continue to cause delays until June 30.

 Additional roadworks on the Silvertown Tunnel will also cause disruption on North Woolwich Road and Silvertown Way until September.